What do you expect of your students, as to an expectation of respect for you and your position as their instructor?

 About Dr. Johnson

-Dr. Johnson is an inspirational author, writer, and educator.
-His life mission to teach, mentor, write, and inspire others.
+Dr. Johnson is also an inspirational author, writer, and educator.
+His life mission is to teach, mentor, write, and inspire others.
 He has earned a PhD in Postsecondary and Adult Education, a Certificate in Training and Performance Improvement (TPI), a Master’s in Adult Education, and a Master of Business Administration (MBA).

 Come join Dr. J’s new group, Motivation for Transformation: